Docs / Lua / Callbacks

 Called once when the match is created.
 Receives the config map the match was started with (mode-specific).
 Return the initial state.

-function game.init(config)
+function init(config)

 return {